Łukasz Piszczek: LKS Goczałkowice-Zdrój

 In March 2023, Piszczek became the player-manager of LKS.
 He won his first silverware as a manager on 3 April 2024, leading his club to victory in the Tychy Regional Polish Cup.

 Assistant at Borussia

 On 27 June 2024, Piszczek was announced as the new assistant manager of Borussia Dortmund, joining the staff of his former teammate Nuri Şahin.
 On 22 January 2025, he left the club along with Şahin upon his dismissal.

 Second stint at KS Goczałkowice-Zdrój

 On 29 July 2025, ahead of the 2025–26 III liga season, Piszczek was named KS' player-manager for a second time.
-He left KS in 12 November, with the club placed 4th in their group after 16 games played.
+He left KS on 12 November, with the club placed 4th in their group after 16 games played.

 GKS Tychy

 On 12 November 2025, Piszczek was appointed manager of I liga club GKS Tychy on a deal running to June 2027, with an option for another year.
+Piszczek and GKS agreed to part ways on 9 March 2026, after GKS went winless during Piszczek's tenure.
+He left the club with a record of two draws and six losses.

+Third stint at KS Goczałkowice-Zdrój

+Following a three month hiatus from coaching, on 29 June 2026, Piszczek was named the manager of KS for the third time, this time serving the role as head manager.